Module overview

 Assessment strategy

-R Test (10%) A short paper-based class test, comprising approximately 10 questions, will be held after weekly session three to monitor and facilitate the acquisition of basic skills required for the primary substantive summative assessments.
+A short computer-based class test, comprising approximately 20 questions to monitor and facilitate the acquisition of basic skills required for the primary substantive summative assessments described below.

-1. A written summary of data visualisation techniques and their applications in cell and molecular biology, including sections on dimensionality reduction and clustering as a minimum, using the references provided in lectures and on Blackboard to start.
-Students are encouraged to explore a range of different methods, based upon their own reading.
-1500 word limit.
-(0.6 of the mark)
+A written summary of supervised and unsupervised analysis techniques and their applications in quantitative cell biology, using the references provided in lectures and on Blackboard as a start.
+Students are encouraged to explore cutting-edge methods, that have been adopted for biological data analysis and are widely used in the scientific literature (1,500-word limit).

-1. A fully annotated R script that executes all analysis commands and runs without error (0.3 of this mark section).
+1. A fully annotated R script that executes all analysis commands and runs without error.

-3. A set of professionally produced figures with appropriate captions that summarizes the analysis (0.3 of this mark section).
+2. A set of professionally produced figures with appropriate captions that summarises the analysis.

-3. A biological interpretation of analysis results (0.2 of this mark section)
+3. A written summary providing biological interpretation of the analysis (300-word limit).

 Assessment requirements